KooperL/marketo-developer.en/help/mobile/adobe-launch-extension-installation.md

 **Q: Where can I find instructions to update to the latest version of the MME SDK?** Instructions can be found on the Marketo Developer Site [HERE](installation.md).

-**Q: Will updating to the latest version of the SDK require me to publish an updated version of my Android** **Application to my existing users?** No.
+**Q: Will updating to the latest version of the SDK require me to publish an updated version of my Android Application to my existing users?** No.

-**Q: What happens if I don't upgrade to the latest version of the MME SDK by March 31, 2019?** Existing App Users: Your existing app users will still receive push notifications.
-New App Users: Any new app user who downloads your application after March 31, 2019 will not receive push notifications until you update to the latest version of the SDK.

-**Q: Why do we must migrate from GCM to FCM for Android?** Google is investing in Firebase, making it our unified mobile platform.
-Since it was added to Firebase at Google I/O in 2016, FCM has been the recommended replacement for GCM.

-**Q: What are our target timelines for migration?** Google turns off GCM service in April 2019, so you should plan to have GCM service migrated by then.
-Note: Client SDKs and GCM tokens continue to work indefinitely.

 **Q: How does it impact the existing MME customers that have published Android Apps integrated with Marketo Android SDK?** They can migrate an existing GCM client app on Android to Firebase Cloud Messaging (FCM) as follows:

 1. In the [Firebase console](https://accounts.google.com/ServiceLogin?passive=1209600&osid=1&continue=https://console.firebase.google.com/&followup=https://console.firebase.google.com/), select [!UICONTROL Add Project].
-1. Select your GCM project from the list of existing Google Cloud projects, and select [!UICONTROL Add Firebase].
+1. Select your GCM project from the list of existing Google Cloud projects, and select **[!UICONTROL Add Firebase]**.
-1. In the Firebase welcome screen, select **Add Firebase to your Android App**.
+1. In the Firebase welcome screen, select **[!UICONTROL Add Firebase to your Android App]**.
-1. Provide your package name and SHA-1, and select [!UICONTROL Add App].
+1. Provide your package name and SHA-1, and select **[!UICONTROL Add App]**.
 A new google-services.json file for your
 1. Firebase app is downloaded.
-1. Select [!UICONTROL Continue] and follow the detailed instructions for adding the Google Services plugin in Android Studio.
+1. Select **[!UICONTROL Continue]** and follow the detailed instructions for adding the Google Services plugin in Android Studio.

-**Q: Once the FCM support is released in Q4, till when can we continue to support existing Android Apps that have not upgraded to latest SDK?** We will continue to support till March 31, 2019.
-Then after you must must use latest SDK and must migrate from GCM to FCM.

-**Q: Can the Google GCM App Created on Google Cloud Console be used For FCM Push notification?** Yes, For now we can use the GCM App Created on Google Cloud Console.
-But As of April 10, 2018, Google will deprecate GCM.
-The GCM server and client APIs are deprecated and will be removed when April 11, 2019.
-Migrate GCM apps to [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM), which inherits the reliable and scalable GCM infrastructure, plus many new features.

 **Q: Can we target the leads created using the old Marketo SDK which used GCM App ?** Yes.
 All the leads created using Marketo SDK can be targeted for sending the push notifications.